 Gordon Campbell may have started the Climate Action Plan, but it was up to his successor to maintain the momentum.
 Unfortunately the B.C. government under Christy Clark simply did not take the climate crisis seriously — instead courting the province’s biggest polluters to write policy, advise the Premier and fund the BC Liberal Party.

 B.C.’s industry darling

-“We are doing the world a favour,” triumphantly declared Premier Christy Clark in 2013.
+“We are doing the world a favour,” triumphantly declared then-Premier Christy Clark in 2013.
 Shockingly, she was referring to fracked gas, also known under the euphemism “Liquefied Natural Gas.”

 (Side note: the “favour” Premier Clark was referring to was using LNG to get Asia off coal.
 But she was simultaneously letting U.S. producers export thermal coal to Asia through B.C. ports for the entirety of her term as premier.
 Still, we give credit where credit is due for her last minute save face on that one.)

 Like her predecessor, Clark set ambitious targets for the province as well — by 2020 she wanted to have three LNG plants in operation.
 She had no words to add about how this would be compatible with the province’s climate targets.
 Because it wasn’t compatible.

 One project alone, Pacific Northwest LNG, could have raised B.C.’s emissions by 14 per cent.
 Just one project!
 Fortunately, the Chinese and Malaysian state owned project was cancelled.
 In fact, thanks to an unstable global LNG market, no construction has started on any of the LNG facility proposals and several have been cancelled.
 Yet fracking in northeastern B.C. continues, producing 118,000 tonnes of methane per year, a greenhouse gas 84 times more potent than carbon dioxide.